 And I could make fancy arguments here, but the crux of the issue is just that Tweeny Witches sounds stupid.
 So stupid, in fact, that it actually deterred me from watching the show when I first found it.
 I came across it on the Dutch version of Netflix and thought it sounded kind-of childish.
 I had never heard anybody use the word Tween before and to see it here as “Tweeny” in all-caps… it felt weird and made it seem very out-of-touch with modern language.
 I took a quick peek to see what the show was about—Lord knows Dutch Netflix didn’t have much else—and dropped it partway through episode 1 because I just wasn’t feeling it.

 And I am a fan of fantasy series like this.
 I love anime about witches and I take a liking to shows that break away from the traditional anime aesthetic to deliver a unique artstyle.
 Hell, I am a big fan of Soul Eater, which is the only show that’s vaguely comparable in terms of visual directing.
 I was absolutely the target audience for this anime and fell in love with it by episode 4, and I was still misled into thinking it wasn’t interesting just because of a shitty title change.

 Considering their willingness to make such big changes, I am actually surprised they kept calling Arusu by her Japanese name.
-I actually thought this was a sub issue where they just butchered the name Alice, then had to rewrite much of my review when I rewatched parts of the series in English and discovered Arusu was the intended pronunciation.
+I actually thought this was a sub issue where they just butchered the name Alice.
+I had to rewrite much of my review when I rewatched parts of the series in English and discovered that Arusu was the intended pronunciation.

 Whether it’s Magical Girl Squad: Alice or Tweeny Witches, this remains a great anime and a real hidden gem for fantasy fanatics to uncover.
 However, it is also a clear example of what happens when a localization team slips up.
 I wonder how many people, like me, skipped on watching Tweeny Witches just because it didn’t sound like their kind of anime.